danielmlozano/chatroom/README.md

 6. Start the server on a terminal: `cd ../server && yarn dev`
 7. On another terminal start the client: `cd ../client && yarn dev`

+## Testing

+In this version, only the server side has automated tests.
+Run `cd server && yarn test`to execute them.

 ## GraphQL

 A Graphql version of the app is in the `graphql` branch.